-But back to the white grape Assyrtiko.
 The spiritual home for the grape is on the Greek islands, namely the island of Santorini with its fabled volcanic soils, but it can also be found on the mainland in the Peloponnese, especially around the coastal town of Monemvasia.

 Assyrtiko is known for its pretty floral and piercing lemony fruit, striking minerality, saltiness like Chablis, and refreshing high natural acidity, the quintessential grilled octopus or calamari accompaniment.
 More recently it has been planted in Australia with Jim Barry wines leading the charge.
 Quite frankly we believe that the Jim Barry wines Assyrtiko is one of the best dry whites in our store, period, and urge everyone to try it.

 As far as winemaking goes modern Assyrtiko usually doesn’t see a lot of oak but aging on lees is common to achieve no doubt texture and mouthfeel, perhaps taming some of that high acidity.
 Assyrtiko wines are usually bone dry.

 Personally, I couldn’t think of a better more refreshing white wine to drink in our warm Australian summers.
 Move over Sauvignon Blanc, Assyrtiko is on the rise